-Warren challenges Sanders’ for progressives’ support
+Warren challenges Sanders for progressives’ 2020 support

 LANSING, Mich.
 (AP) — As a Michigan field organizer for Bernie Sanders’ 2016 presidential campaign, Mike McDermott trained volunteers to knock on doors and call voters, helping the Vermont senator upset Hillary Clinton in a crucial Midwestern state.

-But as the 2020 campaign heats up, McDermott is all-in for Massachusetts Sen. Elizabeth Warren, creating a Michigan for Warren PAC to raise early money for her efforts and promoting her campaign through a website and Facebook page.
+But as the 2020 campaign heats up , McDermott is all-in for Massachusetts Sen. Elizabeth Warren, creating a Michigan for Warren PAC to raise early money for her efforts and promoting her campaign through a website and Facebook page.
 While he’s still a Sanders fan, McDermott sees Warren as a fresher face who’s more electable and doesn’t have the baggage of a 2016 loss.

 “It’s really 1a and 1b for me,” McDermott said.
 “With Warren, I think there’s more crossover appeal.
 She doesn’t have 2016 branded on her.”